-Consent is an agreement between people BEFORE they engage in any kind of sexual activity and DURING the act.
-Both people have to say “YES!” clearly and freely.
+Consent is an agreement among people BEFORE they engage in any kind of sexual activity and DURING the act.
+Both/all people have to say “YES!” clearly and freely.
 In California, the age of consent is 18 and no one under the age of 18 can legally give consent to any sexual act.

 What is "rape culture"?

 Rape culture is a concept that links rape to specific attitudes and norms in a culture.

 For example, in American culture, 1 in 5 female students are sexually assaulted by the time they graduate college, yet there has been little done to change this.
 There is also a tendency to blame victims of rape, women are often "slut-shamed," and the sexual objectification of women in media is common.